cosent/cosent.nl/content/en/about.md

 ---
 title: About Cosent
 description: Cosent BV was founded in 2009 by Guido Stevens, to enhance our collective intelligence by improving knowledge flows in networked organizations.
 showHeader: false
+summary: Cosent BV was founded in 2009 by Guido Stevens, to enhance our collective intelligence by improving knowledge flows in networked organizations.
 ---

 {{< columns count=2 >}}